 - Optional: banana

 Directions: Blend Greek yogurt and peanut butter (feel free to add banana or preservative-free, all-natural Wholesome Pride banana chips as a topping, if you like).
-Pour into a mold or dog puzzle, and freeze until set.
+Pour into a mold, small cup, or dog puzzle, and freeze until set.
 It’s that easy!

 Whipped Treats for Lactose-Intolerant Doggos

-Not every dog can enjoy a pup cup from their favorite barista.
+Not every doggy can enjoy a pup cup from their favorite barista at their local coffee shop.
 Luckily, dog owners can make their very own coconut whipped cream at home with a can of coconut milk!
 Coconut whipped cream is safe for a lactose-intolerant dog because it is dairy-free.

-If you are unsure of sharing sugary treats with your pup, it’s always a good idea to just not give it to them until you get veterinary advice.
-Weight gain, heart disease, and bloating aren’t worth a little sugar rush.
+If you are unsure of sharing sugary treats with your pupper, it’s always a good idea to just not give it to them until you get veterinary advice.
+Weight gain, heart disease, and bloating aren’t worth a little sugar rush from a treat out of a Starbucks cup.
 A healthy dog is a happy dog!